Ajeeb Daastaans: Ankahi

 Natasha and Rohan are parents to Samaira, who is on the verge of going deaf.
 While Natasha is a loving and supportive mother, Rohan is a distant father, immersed in work and reluctant to learn sign language to communicate with his daughter.
-After an altercation with Rohan, Natasha visits a photo gallery where she meets Kabir, a deaf photographer.
+After an altercation with Rohan, Natasha visits a photo gallery where she meets Kabir, a deaf and mute photographer.
 They bond and start hanging out often.
 One day, Natasha visits Kabir's house, and they both have an intimate moment.
 Natasha walks out, realizing that it is wrong.
 However, she finds a text message from Rohan saying that he is busy with work and leaving Samaira at his mother's.
 This causes Natasha to go back to Kabir, and they make love.
 The next morning, Kabir wants to reveal his love for her but is hesitant.
 Natasha dresses up and leaves for her house.
 Kabir follows her, mustering the courage to reveal his feelings for her.
 Natasha reaches home and is happy to find Rohan communicating with Samaira in sign language, and they are both bonding, making jokes, and laughing.
 She's happy at this change and turns around to close the door only to see Kabir standing outside in tears.
 She does not know what to do and closes the door, apologizing and crying.
 Samaira, who has witnessed all of this, asks her mother if Kabir loved her.